 Barnum gives detail descriptions and examples of Usability Reports.
 The usability test reports tend to be very long.
-They have a lot to report, and several formats to give the results in because many different people (executive, designers, and experts) will read the report or some part of the report.
+They have a lot to report, and several formats to give the results because many different people (executive, designers, and experts) will read the report.
 The outline of the report:

 - Cover letter

 - Executive summary

 Barnum also suggests previewing the report with a short document, called roadrunner (Harrison and Melton).
 The report should:

 - speak the reader’s language

 - Positive feedback

 - Tie the results to the original usability goals